iotics-live/iotics-Controller/README.md

 ## Support

-Have a suggestion? why not let us know [here](https://github.com/iotics-live/iotics-Controller/pulls).
+if you have a suggestion, why not let us know [here](https://github.com/iotics-live/iotics-Controller/pulls).
 Alternatively, you can help us squash those pesky bugs by reporting your findings [here](https://github.com/iotics-live/iotics-Controller/issues).